Joint Spectral Radius and Path-Complete Graph Lyapunov Functions: Converse Lyapunov theorems and approximation with arbitrary accuracy

 \begin{theorem} Let $\mathcal{A}$ be a set of $m$ matrices in $\mathbb{R}^{n\times n}$.
 Given any positive integer $l$, there exists an explicit path-complete graph $G$ consisting of $m^{l-1}$ nodes assigned to quadratic Lyapunov functions and $m^l$ edges with labels of length one such that the linear matrix inequalities associated with $G$ imply existence of a max-of-quadratics Lyapunov function and the resulting bound obtained from the LMIs satisfies

 \end{theorem} \begin{proof} Let us denote the $m^{l-1}$ quadratic Lyapunov functions by $x^TP_{i_1\ldots i_{l-1}}x$, where $i_1\ldots i_{l-1}\in\{1,\ldots,m\}^{l-1}$ is a multi-index used for ease of reference to our Lyapunov functions.
-We claim that we can let $G$ be the graph dual to the De Bruijn graph of order $l-1$ on $m$ symbols.
+We claim that we can let $G$ be the graph dual to the De Bruijn graph of dimension $l-1$ on $m$ symbols.
 The LMIs associated to this graph are given by

-The fact that $G$ is path-complete and that the LMIs imply existence of a max-of-quadratics Lyapunov function follows from Corollary~\ref{cor:max.of.quadratics}.
+\amal{These LMIs appear in~\cite{LeeK09} and are known to be asymptotically exact.} The fact that $G$ is path-complete and that the LMIs imply existence of a max-of-quadratics Lyapunov function follows from Corollary~\ref{cor:max.of.quadratics}.
 The proof that these LMIs satisfy the bound in (\ref{eq:bound.converse.thm.max}) is a straightforward generalization of the proof of Theorem~\ref{thm:HSCC.bound}.
 By the same arguments we have

 Suppose $x^TQx$ is a common quadratic Lyapunov function for the matrices in $\mathcal{A}^l$; i.e., it satisfies

 Then, it is easy to check that\footnote{The construction of the Lyapunov function here is a special case of a general scheme for constructing Lyapunov functions that are monotonically decreasing from those that decrease only every few steps; see~\cite[p.
 58]{AAA_MS_Thesis}.}